countable-web/open-source-corporation/divisions/consulting/ORG_CHART.md

 Partners are expected to contribute some of the following, some of the time.
 The approximate commitment is a few hours per month.
 Beyond this a nominal stipend may be assigned when an initiative is approved in one of these areas.
   * Bring new business into the company (earning the referral commission as well on that business).
-  * Exhibit leadership on the consultancy's direction, bringing up recommendations.
+  * Make recommendatons on the consultancy's strategic direction.
-  * Improve the consultancy's processeses.
+  * Find ways to improve the consultancy's processeses (coding standards, CI, branch conventions, etc.)
-  * Improve the consultancy's marketing.
+  * Find ways to improve the consultancy's marketing (release public content, improve our website, find new channels for reaching clients).

 ### Sr Partner